 After the long hot summer, the grapes are harvested and taken to be processed in September.
 Although much of the industry has modernised, some port producers (also referred to as shippers) still rely on traditional methods.
 The traditional method was to gather all of the grapes into large stone tanks and utilise manpower to stomp on them by foot.
 After treading, the grape must, which is the pressed juice, the seeds, stems, and skins, are fermented for several days, until alcohol levels reach around 7 percent.
 This begins the process of wine fermentation, but it’s not quite port wine yet.

-In traditional wine making, bacteria called yeast breakdown the sugar and create alcohol as a by-product, this is called fermentation.
+In traditional wine making, bacteria called yeast breakdown the sugar and create alcohol as a by-product, this is the process called fermentation.
 Usually, wine is left for one to two weeks to allow this to happen.
 The yeast breakdown all the sugar and produce a wine of around 12%-14% in strength.
 However, in port wine production, the process is interrupted.
 Within 3 or 4 days of fermentation, the producers add a grape spirit confusingly called brandy to the wine (it’s not actually the brandy most people are familiar with).
-This grape spirit is around 75% ABV, this kills the yeast and stops the fermentation process.
+This grape spirit is around 75% ABV.
+The high alcohol content kills the yeast and stops the fermentation process.
 This raises the alcohol content of the Port wine and preserves much of its original sugar content.
 Resulting in a much stronger and sweeter wine, this is what people mean when they say a fortified wine.

 Following fortification, Port is then placed into casks for aging.
 Traditionally these would have been oak barrels, but modern producers use stainless steel vats as well.